loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 terminate a sequence of commands is by a function call $z(v)$.
 This ensures that #ln is written in continuation-passing style.

 == Kinds & types <kind_and_types>

-#ln is based on a variant of polarised linear logic.
+#ln is based on a variant of polarised linear logic @laurent2002etude.
 It is essentially Lafont's
 intuitionistic linear logic (ILL) @lafont1988linear, where $A lollipop B$ is replaced by $not A$.
-Intuitively, we can think of $not A$ as $A -> bot$, i.e. a function that takes $A$ as argument and terminates with no value, like in @cps.
+Intuitively, we can think of $not A$ as $A -> bot$, or from a programmer's perspective: a function that takes $A$ as argument and terminates with no value, like in @cps.

 #let pll_types = {